Lecturer @ University of Stirling

 This module offers a philosophical examination of several challenging and influential theoretical discussions of the relation between the individual and society.
 We begin with two dialogues, The Apology and Crito, in which Plato’s Socrates, facing imminent execution on a charge of corrupting the young, expounds his conception of what it is to live well.
 The Socratic vision of the good life contrasts vividly with the vision of life in the state of nature offered by Thomas Hobbes in his Leviathan.
 For Hobbes an individual’s life without civil society would be ‘solitary, poor, nasty, brutish, and short’.
 A government with absolute authority is required to save people from themselves.
 The question of the relation between the individual and the state is pursued very differently in Jean-Jacques Rousseau’s The Social Contract.
 Rousseau agrees with Hobbes that absolute sovereignty is necessary, but he holds that this sovereign power can only be exercised by the people as a whole, in accordance with what he terms the ‘general will’.
 While his sympathisers regard Rousseau as a democrat and defender of freedom, critics contend that he subordinates the individual to society.
 The tensions between individual and society are at their starkest in the existentialism of Jean-Paul Sartre.
 Sartre’s Existentialism and Humanism is a polemical presentation of the existential challenge confronting the individual in a world where individual choice is the only source of value.

-“Excellence in Teaching in the School of Arts and Humanities” and “I <3 My Tutor” award nominations in the 2016 RATE Awards
+“Excellence in Teaching in the School of Arts and Humanities” and “I <3 My Tutor” award nominations in the Stirling Students' Union RATE Teaching Awards (2016, 2017)

 Lecturer @ University of Edinburgh